Presentation

 You'll find that Icelandic has retained many words from Old Norse rather than borrowing words from neighboring languages, so you'll sort of get two languages for the price of one if you decide to study Icelandic!

 This is why you will be pleasantly surprised to find many similarities between Icelandic and English.
-For example, the English word "grass" translates to "fat", "plant" translates to "planta" and the color "green" translates to "grænn".
+For example, the English word "grass" translates to "gras", "plant" translates to "planta" and the color "green" translates to "grænn".

 Learning Icelandic may seem like a daunting task, but you'll find that learning a few basic words and starting to build your vocabulary is easier than you might have imagined.
 Icelanders take great pride in their language and will be more than happy to help you when you decide to test your Icelandic skills with native speakers!